How to Use the Zero Percent Tax Rate on Capital Gains

 Many can benefit from realizing gains in the right year.

-Each time I write about the zero percent capital gains tax rate, someone says “I didn’t know there was a zero percent tax rate on long-term capital gains.”
+Each time we write about the zero percent capital gains tax rate, someone says “I didn’t know there was a zero percent tax rate on long-term capital gains.”
 Yes, there is, since 2008.
 The problem is, most people end up having capital gains that are taxed at zero percent by accident.

 With planning, there are quite a few things you can do on purpose to realize tax-free earnings on your money.
 Harvesting capital gains is a process of intentionally selling an investment that will have a long-term capital gain in years where that gain will be not be taxed.
 The gain is not taxed when it occurs in a year where you are in the zero percent capital gains tax bracket.